Back to Glossary

 What Is Aphasia?

-• Wernicke's Aphasia (Receptive Aphasia): Speech flows easily but often doesn't make sense, and understanding others is severely impaired.
-It is linked to damage in Wernicke's area in the temporal lobe.
+• Wernicke's aphasia (fluent): Speech flows easily but is often semantically incoherent (wrong words, neologisms); comprehension is severely impaired.
+Caused by damage to Wernicke's area in the left temporal lobe.

-• Conduction Aphasia: Speaking and understanding are relatively intact, but repeating words or phrases is difficult.
+• Conduction aphasia: Speaking and understanding are relatively preserved, but repeating words or phrases is disproportionately difficult.

 💡 Real-Life Example